Where to Park

 Parking Rules & Permits

-Parking rules and regulations are enforced 24 hours a day, seven days a week throughout the calendar year.
-RTC students, employees and visitors are required to obtain parking permits for their vehicles.
-Student parking permits are free of charge and are available from:
+- Parking rules and regulations are enforced 24 hours a day, seven days a week throughout the calendar year.
+RTC Staff parking permits are required to park in parking lots P1, P5, P6, P7, P8, and P13.

 General Parking Rules